kumarisweta/graphql-data-to-table/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Funnctionalities

+  Fetch data from GraphQL Query and show it in a Table.

+  Data should be fetched from countries query and show Country name and Country Code in the table.

+  There is a search filter above the table to find any country by country code.

+  At a time table will have 15 set of data and there are two button below the table for Previous and Next page which will return the previous and next data.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install all dependencies

 ### `npm start`